Mizette Putallaz · Catalogue 2007

 Deux femmes en noir

 Pigment mixtures come at the cost of intensity and luminous purity.
-Harmonys can be modified in three ways — graded, knocked back or broken:
+Colours can be modified in three ways — graded, knocked back or broken :

-1. They are graded by the addition of white in varying quantities.
-White, being opaque, alters the colour's intensity but no longer transmits its opacity.
+1. Graded by adding white in varying quantities.
+White, being opaque, alters the colour’s intensity.

-2. They are knocked back by the addition of black.
+2. Knocked back by adding black.
 Black absorbs the colour and darkens it.

-3. They are broken by the addition of any other colour.
-Harmony can also be modified by simultaneous contrast: "the burning sky of a sunset tints the mountain shadow violet".
+3. Broken by adding any other colour.
+Harmony can also be modified by simultaneous contrast: “the burning sky of a sunset tints the mountain shadow violet.”

-An old teacher of ours used to say: "Never dull a colour; it is like a flower — if you keep brushing it with your finger, there is no velvet left, no charm left!"
+An old teacher used to say : “Never dull a colour — it is like a flower.
+Keep brushing it with your finger and there is no velvet left, no charm left!”

 05Spatial effect